Corey Feldman’s Net Worth: 5 Fast Facts You Need to Know

 Feldman is reported to have received the couple’s Mercedes in the divorce, while Susie took home the former pair’s 2002 Hyundai.

 Today, Feldman is married to his third wife, Courtney Anne Mitchell.
-The two married in 2016.
+The pair tied the knot in 2016.

 4. He Created a Production Entity in 2016 Called ‘Corey’s Angels’